reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-10-v2.md

 1. Leave this app running.

-    You need to be sending telemetry to IoT Hub later in this lab.

-### Exercise 3: Complete a Second App to Receive Telemetry
+## Exercise 3: Complete a Second App to Receive Telemetry

 Now that you have your (simulated) cheese cave device sending telemetry to your IoT Hub, you need to complete a back-end app that can connect to IoT Hub and "listen" for that telemetry.
 Eventually, this back-end app will be used to automate the control of the temperature in the cheese cave.

-#### Task 1: Complete an app to receive telemetry
+### Task 1: Complete an app to receive telemetry

 In this task, you will begin work on the back-end app that will be used to receive telemetry from the IoT Hub Event Hub endpoint.

 1. Open an additional instance of Visual Studio Code.

-    Since your simulated device app is running in the Visual Studio Code window that you already have open, you need a new instance of Visual Studio Code for the back-end app.

 1. On the **File (1)** menu, click **Open Folder (2)**.